 “We’ve been hugely successful.
 We’re the most improved school in the country, and top of the league table for 55 similar schools.
 We have a motto: ‘Work hard, be nice, no excuses.’
-Our Principal, Dame Sharon Hollows, often says it to staff and it’s something we live and breathe.”
+Our former Principal, Dame Sharon Hollows, often said it to staff and it’s something we still live and breathe.”

 Ark Charter has a strong culture of collaboration, and teachers have access to regular coaching sessions, weekly meetings and shared learnings.
 Staff are offered the best training and support at every stage of their career.

 “We benefit from Ark’s strong network-wide CPD, such as summits and Hub Days.
 These give us the chance to meet other teachers, take part in moderating, and plan out schemes of work.
 At my old school, we never visited other schools or took time out to reflect.
 But here they really welcome you going and spending a day in another school to see how they’re doing it.”

 There’s also specialised CPD for Newly Qualified Teachers, who receive their own professional mentor.